-While their are are foreclosures that may represent good deals there are a few things you should know...
+While there are foreclosures that may represent good deals there are a few things you should know...

 Let us explain.